libigl/libigl/tutorial/tutorial.md

 igl::harmonic(V,F,b,U_bc,2,U);
 ```

-This produces smooth surfaces that interpolate the handle constraints, but all
+This produces a smooth surface that interpolates the handle constraints, but all
 original details on the surface will be _smoothed away_.
 Most obviously, if the
 original surface is not already biharmonic, then giving all handles the
 identity deformation (keeping them at their rest positions) will **not**